arrogantrabbit/freebsd_storj_installer/README.md

 - `NETWAIT_IP` -- IP address of a host to be used for network connectivity testing.
 - `CONSOLE_ADDRESS` -- optional interface and port where to run console.
 Omitting inteface address will listen on all interfaces.

-Then run the install script.
+Then run the "install" script.

-The script will peform the following:
+The script will perform the following:

 - determine the suggested version of storage node as defined by https://version.storj.io, download, and install the executables.
 - initialize the identity, authorize it with the token, and init storage.